beagle-org/Beagles/beagles-database/readme.md

-Instructions to run initial script using SQL Express and Azure Data Studio
+Instructions to run initial script using SQL Express and ServerManagement Studio

 1. Download SQL Server Express: